PeterO.Numbers.EFloats

 Return Value:

-Either true if the given arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive and/or negative); otherwise, false .
+if the specified arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive, negative, or both); otherwise, false

 Finds an arbitrary-precision binary number whose binary point is moved a given number of places.